Beta Me’s Ethos & Treatment Areas

 Once I reached grade four the family decided to find water, so we made the move to a quaint little village on the outskirts of Hervey Bay.
 This was a fishing village by the beach with little around but trees to climb and sand to run on (always barefoot).

 Growing up here I developed a love for seafood and combined it with my love for fresh fruit and vegetables.
 Catching fresh fish for dinner with my father was one of my fondest memories of my childhood by the beach.

 Once finishing school I became ambitious and decided to move to the city.
 I had always loved the beautiful beaches of the Gold Coast and the city lights.
-For a gap year I met loads of wonderful people from all over the world in my position at a Gold Coast international language school.
 Throughout this time, I had also made many associations with the bodybuilding community, a very different, but eye opening spectrum of the health and fitness world.
 I observed how they ate and trained and how their body’s evolved and responded in fascination.
-What an impact different dietary and exercisehabits have on the body, both good and bad!
+What an impact different dietary and exercise habits have on the body, both good and bad!

-Once my Nutritional Medicine degree was complete I decided to put my business degree back into practice and begin my own Nutritionist business.
+Once my Nutritional Medicine degree was complete I decided that I needed to share my fresh knowledge and experience with the world for the greater good.
+I had seen client after client in student clinic and in my work at the pharmacy present with one gut complaint or another.
+Many of which also presented with gut complaints paired with anxiety, depression and other mental health disorders.
+So, it was time to put my business degree back into practice and begin my own Nutrition business helping those overcome the suffering that I had.
 I am excited to be part of a wonderful network of practitioners who have a true passion to help clients strive towards a more healthful life.